How I Set Up the Fire Alarm Test Template with Customers in Pilla

 Manual call points can fail individually.
 A call point might become stuck, disconnected, or damaged without any visible sign of a problem.
 If you only ever test the same call point, you'll never discover faults with the others.

-Rotating through all call points ensures comprehensive coverage.
+Rotating through all call points ensures full coverage.
 Over a few months, every call point in your building should be tested at least once.
 This catches location-specific problems like water damage, physical impact, or wiring faults.

 What good answers look like: